dgbowl/yadg/README.md

 pip install yadg
 ```

-If you wish to install the current development version as an editable installation, check out the `master` branch using git, and install `yadg` as an editable package using pip:
+If you wish to install the current development version as an editable installation, check out the `main` branch using git, and install `yadg` as an editable package using pip:

 ```bash
 git clone git@github.com:dgbowl/yadg.git